-It’s important to get your new home inspected, despite your confidence in your builder.
-All homes have defects, even brand new construction.
+It’s important to get a new home inspection, despite your confidence in your builder.
+All homes have defects, even brand-new construction.
 Make sure you are aware of these mistakes before your house is finished and you’ve moved in.
 Buyers of re-sale homes almost always have their homes inspected by a professional inspector.
 Enlisting building inspectors for new homes is an imperative step that is often overlooked by those moving into a newly constructed house.

 There are several reasons for this:

 - The buyer is having a brand-new home built and thinks that having an inspection is an unnecessary added cost.